Home Compare SHC.L vs SLHN.SW

 Shaftesbury Capital vs Swiss Life Holding: Which Stock Looks Stronger in 2026?

-Shaftesbury Capital holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Swiss Life still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Shaftesbury Capital holds the cleaner structural position, with the lead spread across profitability and valuation.
+Swiss Life still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Swiss Life, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Shaftesbury Capital, but the market is not currently confirming it.

-This is not just a one-metric split: both valuation and growth materially support the lead.
-The overall score gap is 12 points in favour of Shaftesbury Capital PLC.
+The clearest score difference appears in profitability, while growth still leans the other way.
+The overall score gap is 10 points in favour of Shaftesbury Capital PLC.

 Trajectory Similarity